Web Application Developer

 - Ability to balance multiple tasks with high attention to details

-- A customer service perspective: be responsive and continuously provide value to the customer
+- A customer service perspective: be responsive and continuously provide value to our customers

 - Experience with: